mahdaen/node-import/readme.md

 We know that asynchronus evented I/O model is the benefits of nodejs.
 But sometimes, probably we need to runs synchronus scripts, especially when we create some modules and we need to separate the files but we need to ensure each files can communicate with each others, including the global variables in each files.

+Now, you can export the scripts and run it in browser.
+I mean if you only need to concatenate files and minify them but still needs namespace for each file. ;)

 ### **Installation**
 ***